metonym/sveltekit-gh-pages/README.md

 ### 1) Use the static adapter

-Replace the default [node adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-node) with the [static adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) to prerender the app.
+Use the [SvelteKit static adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) to prerender the app.

 **package.json**